JennEYoon/geo-ml/rainforest/resource/PlanetAPI-info.md

 Good for learning to use the API.
 March 13, 2021

-Signed up for free account, Level 1 user, can "Order" images in geojason for download and high resolution - ByAnnual Archive, Dec / June 2016, 2017 if interest.
+Signed up for free account, Level 1 user, can "Order" images in geojason for download and high resolution
+ - Bi-Annual Archive, Dec 2015, June & Dec 2016, June & Dec 2017 -- periods of interest.
+ - Location data is not stripped out.
+Can apply directed graph models.